RajeevSingh2412/METACRAFTER_ETH-PROOF-PROJECT/README.md

 # VEDA's TOKEN CONTRACT

-This Solidity program is a simple "TOKEN CONTRACT" program that represents the great Indian Scripture VEDA as a token abbreviated by VED, along with functionalities for managing its total supply through minting and burning functions.
+This Solidity program is a simple "TOKEN CONTRACT" program that represents the great Indian Scripture VEDA as a token abbreviated by VED, along with functionalities for managing its total supply through mint and burn functions.

 ## DESCRIPTION